Generations for Life Guest Bloggers

 Christina lives in Mossyrock, Washington, about two hours southeast of Seattle.
 She completed her high school studies in January 2008.
 Christina has been involved in pro-life work since she was three years old, and has been actively involved in various local pro-life activities since 2000.

-Christina is part of a pro-life club based at her church, Holy Rosary Parish in Portland, OR.
+Christina is part of a pro-life club based at her church, Holy Rosary Parish in Portland, Oregon.

 Elizabeth is from the Chicago area, and is currently a student at Franciscan University of Steubenville.
 She is a Business major with a concentration in Marketing.